Office of Emergency Management

-Safety has never been more important!
-This kit will help get you, your family, and friends prepared to respond immediately to an emergent need.
-Take the first step now to get PREPARED and let's make Temecula a Disaster Ready and Disaster Resilient community.
+Remember, personal preparedness has never been more important!
+This kit will help get you, your family, and friends prepared to respond immediately to an emergent need in the community.
+Take the first step now to get PREPARED and let us make Temecula a Disaster Ready and Disaster Resilient community.

 Warm centers provide respite from cold temperatures in Temecula and Riverside County